Today we’re going to talk about the neck nerves and fast fixes for shoulder pain — part one.

-When you do these neuro-mobility exercises, nerves are very sensitive to being overstretched so you want to go slowly.
+When you do these neuro-mobility exercises, nerves are very sensitive to being overstretched, so you want to go slowly.
 You want to go carefully.
-When you do these nerve glides, or neuro-mechanic drills, or whatever you want to call them correctly, you're going to feel a little bit of tingling in most cases, or this weird stretching sensation that maybe you've not felt before unless your arm has fallen asleep.
-Fallen asleep.
+When you do these nerve glides or neuro-mechanic drills, or whatever you want to call them correctly, you’re going to feel a little bit of tingling in most cases or this weird stretching sensation that maybe you’ve not felt before unless your arm has fallen asleep.

 What you will do is as you’re doing the drill, I want you to keep the level of tension and stress that you’re applying at a level three out of 10.
 Three out of 10.

-That means very, very minimal in the beginning because if you have issues here, and I'm not working with you, I don't know how these are going to affect you so you have to go slowly and you have to carefully.
+That means very, very minimal in the beginning because if you have issues here, and I’m not working with you, I don’t know how these are going to affect you so you have to go slowly and you have to be careful.

-First exercise is called the median nerve.
-When we do this exercise correctly, we're going to feel it in our thumb, our index finger and our middle finger.
+The first exercise is called the median nerve glide.
+When we do this exercise correctly, we’re going to feel it in our thumb, our index finger and our middle finger.